gcrnet/gcrnet.github.io/_tutorials/websitetutorial.md

 <img src="/assets/img/tutorialsimages/jekyll/4.png" >

 `test_blog`: the root directory
 `_posts`: folder with all the blog posts.
 `_site`:  folder with the final output of the website.
 `_config.yaml`: file with the settings and basic attributes of the site.
 `Gemfile`: holds all the dependencies for the website.
+`pages`: Folder for adding new pages to website.
 The rest of the files just default basic parts of our website.

 <a name="front"></a>